 Exploring the deep

-I have more than twenty years of experience in exploring the deep ocean, including using Human-Occupied Vehicles (HOVs) and Remotely Operated Vehicles (ROVs), leading expeditions aboard research ships, and discovering new species of deep-sea animals.
+I have been involved in exploring the deep ocean over the past three decades, using Human-Occupied Vehicles (HOVs) and Remotely Operated Vehicles (ROVs), occasionally leading expeditions aboard research ships, and discovering new species of deep-sea animals.

-I have investigated places such as undersea hot springs in the Atlantic, Pacific, Indian & Southern Oceans; a brine lake at the bottom of the Gulf of Mexico; and underwater mountains around Antarctica.
-These voyages have included working with film-makers for the BBC, National Geographic, and Discovery Channel.
+Those expeditions have investigated places such as hydrothermal vents in the Atlantic, Pacific, Indian, Southern and Arctic Ocean, a brine lake at the bottom of the Gulf of Mexico, the world's deepest undersea volcanic rift in the Caribbean, and underwater mountains around Antarctica, sometimes working with film-makers for the BBC, National Geographic, and Discovery Channel.

 No human eye had glimpsed this part of the planet before us, this pitch-black country lighted only by the pale gleam of an occasional spiralling shrimp.